Brett-Tanner/Journal/2023/Dec_23.md

 - [] use read/write_attribute or bracked notation in my custom getters/setters
   - Not sure what I'm using now, but probably not those

+##### Testing

+- Devise gives you handy helpers `sign_in` and `sign_out` which take an instance of user
+- Write tests for Invoice#calc_cost to prepare for the rewrite
+  - [] Snack price calculation
+  - [] Extra cost price calculation
+  - [] PDF creation (or at least that one is created)
+  - [] Summary
+    - Maybe just add some of these to the other, more specific tests to take advantage of the setup in those files
+- [] Create `rails predeploy` task to run all the tests and brakeman prior to deployments

 ##### Views

+- [] Use `current_page` helpers in partials to conditionally render stuff like diff school selection on event partial
+- [] Add a photo_for helper to encapsulate nil checks for associated images and return empty string if missing
 - [] Check for missing translations with `i18n-tasks`
 - [] Remove locale param from number_to_currency calls, shouldn't need it
 - [] number_to_phone_number exists